Julian22222/PRACTICE/CICD/README.md

         steps:            //<-- contains actions in order to perform
             - name: Checkout  //<-- name is not mandatory field, can be skipped
             //then follows action(uses) or run command
-            uses: actions/checkout@v4     //<--allow to download our Project Repository to GitHub virtual machine, @v4 <--version of checkout version
+            uses: actions/checkout@v4     //<--allow to download our Project Repository to GitHub virtual machine, @v4 <--version of checkout version, we getting acces to Repository code
             -name: Install deps
             run: npm ci//<-- run will allow to make some command in our environment in ubuntu latest
-            // npm ci --> (will install all dependencies in GitHub virtual machine), the same as npm install
+            // npm ci --> (will install all dependencies in GitHub virtual machine), the same as npm install.  //<--dependency instalation, the same as --> npm install, to run this command you shold have --> package-lock.json and package.json files in the Repository root
             - name: Lint   //<-- Lint check correct code syntax
             run: npm run lint
     test: //<--next job, must be on the same level of the first job (lint in our case)
-        needs: [lint]  //<--link of dependancies, not mandatory field, to perform test we need successful lint(good code syntax), this job will start running only after lint job finishes its execution, will not run at the same time but after lint successfully executed
+        needs: [lint]  //<--link of dependancies, not mandatory field, to perform test we need successful lint(good code syntax), this job will start running only after lint job finishes its execution, will not run at the same time but after lint successfully executed.
+If we don't put --> needs: --> Jobs are not dependant from each other and running at the same time.
+Each Job was invoked separatelly
         strategy:
           matrix:
             version: [14,16,18]
         runs-on: ubuntu-latest
         steps:
             - name: Checkout
-            uses: actions/checkout@v4
+            uses: actions/checkout@v4       //<-- we getting acces to Repository code
-            uses: actions/setup-node@v3    //<--will install node to virtual machine
+            uses: actions/setup-node@v4    //<--will install node to virtual machine, By default it is already build-in on the GitHub servers.
+But this way we can install different Node versions
             with:
                 node-version: ${{ matrix.version }}   //<-- will use 3 node versions
             - name: Install deps
-            run: npm ci                    //<--dependency instalation, the same as --> npm install
+            run: npm ci                     //<--dependency instalation, the same as --> npm install, to run this command you shold have --> package-lock.json and package.json files in the Repository root
             - name: Test
             run: npm run test
 ```